Table of Contents

 Education: Classes help teach interpersonal skills, life skills, relapse prevention planning, stress management, and ongoing addiction education.

 Complementary activities: Holistic therapies can further enhance the treatment experience by promoting relaxation while reducing stress.
-These might include yoga, equine therapy, art therapy, massage, and acupuncture.
+These might include yoga, art therapy, massage, and acupuncture.

 How to Secure Recovery and Sustain Sobriety